calliope-project/calliope/doc/user/analysing.rst

 .. raw:: html
    :file: images/plot_transmission_token.html

-By calling ``model.plot.transmission()`` you will see installed links, their capacities (on hover), and the locations of the nodes.
+By calling :python:`model.plot.transmission()` you will see installed links, their capacities (on hover), and the locations of the nodes.
 This functionality only works if you have physically pinpointed your locations using the ``coordinates`` key for your location.

 The above plot uses `Mapbox <https://www.mapbox.com/>`_ to overlay our transmission plot on Openstreetmap.
-By creating an account at Mapbox and acquiring a Mapbox access token, you can also create similar visualisations by giving the token to the plotting function: ``model.plot.transmission(mapbox_access_token='your token here')``.
+By creating an account at Mapbox and acquiring a Mapbox access token, you can also create similar visualisations by giving the token to the plotting function: :python:`model.plot.transmission(mapbox_access_token='your token here')`.

 Without the token, the plot will fall back on simple country-level outlines.
 In this urban scale example, the background is thus just grey (zoom out to see the UK!):